Marycrest College Historic District

 Marycrest College Historic District is located on a bluff overlooking the West End of Davenport, Iowa, United States.
 The district encompasses the campus of Marycrest College, which was a small, private collegiate institution.
-The school became Teikyo Marycrest University and finally Marycrest International University after affiliating with a private educational consortium during the 1990s.
+The school became Teikyo Marycrest University and finally Marycrest International University after affiliating with a Japanese educational consortium during the 1990s.
 The school closed in 2002 because of financial shortcomings.
 The campus has been listed on the Davenport Register of Historic Properties and on the National Register of Historic Places since 2004.
 At the time of its nomination, the historic district consisted of 13 resources, including six contributing buildings and five non-contributing buildings.
 Two of the buildings were already individually listed on the National Register.

 History

 Marycrest was founded as a Catholic women's college in 1939 by the Congregation of the Humility of Mary (CHM) at the request of Bishop Henry Rohlman of Davenport.
 Mother Mary Geraldine Upham, CHM, who had been the congregation's Mother Superior at that time, became the school's first president.
 She had previously founded St. Joseph's Junior College, later renamed Ottumwa Heights College, in 1925.
 Sister Hazel Marie Roth, CHM was the first Dean.